 There are no specific prerequisite courses, but successful applicants will demonstrate broad knowledge in psychology.

 A thesis-based MA/MSc degree in psychology is prerequisite for direct admission to the PhD program.

 Applicants who have a master’s degree in psychology from a recognized university are normally admitted fully to the PhD program, although on occasion, a student may be admitted provisionally.
 In this case, students would be fully admitted to the PhD program after successfully completing the first year of graduate study in our department.

 Students with a non-psychology MA/MSc degree may be eligible for provisional status at the department’s discretion.

-December 1 (for all required documents, excluding letters of reference)
+December 1 - deadline for all required documents, excluding letters of reference

-Aside from UBC Graduate School’s required documents, applicants must also provide an up-to-date CV or resume detailing their academic and work history and noting any additional relevant experiences such as courses, presentations, publications and volunteer work.
+Applicants must provide an up-to-date CV or resume detailing their academic and work history and noting any additional relevant experiences such as courses, presentations, publications or volunteer work.

 Associate Head, Graduate Affairs

 Chair, Graduate Admissions